A Laboratory for creative research

-Vermont Performance Lab (VPL) is a new type of performance incubator located in rural southeastern Vermont.
+Vermont Performance Lab (VPL) is a performance incubator located in rural southeastern Vermont.
 VPL was created in 2006 with a mission to support the development of new performance works and to connect creation and presentation of contemporary performance with residents of the communities we serve.

-Each year the Lab Program supports six to ten artist/projects through artist residencies that support various stages of the creative arc from research and development to fully realized productions.
+Since inception, the Lab Program has supported six to ten artist/projects through artist residencies that support various stages of the creative arc from research and development to fully realized productions.
 We embrace diversity, innovation and experimentation and seek artists whose practice aligns with our values and approach.